Oct 25th, 2019, by Labtoo's team

 On the occasion of Pink October, let us focus on the most commonly occurring cancer in women and the second most common cancer overall.

-Breast cancer is a pathology refering to the uncontrolled proliferation of the mammary gland cells.
+Breast cancer is a pathology referring to the uncontrolled proliferation of the mammary gland cells.
 It exists multiple types of breast cancer that evolve differently, thus are not treated the same way.

 The first signs of tumor observation in the chest area were found in the Edwin Smith Papyrus (oldest kwown surgical treatise) which goes back to 3 000 B.C.